honmashironeko/ProxyCat/ProxyCat-EN/README-EN.md

 - **Automatic Validity Detection**: Automatically checks the availability of proxies at startup, filtering out invalid proxies to ensure the reliability of the proxy list.
 - **Supports Multiple Protocols for Verification**: Specifically checks HTTP, HTTPS, and SOCKS5 proxies to improve validation accuracy.
+- **Support proxy failure switching**: In the process of forwarding traffic, if the proxy server suddenly fails, it can automatically switch to a new proxy.

 **Authentication Mechanism**